Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: Introduction

 Methods for gaining insight into what is learned by ANNs started with ``passive'' attention gradient-based approaches designed to reveal which visual inputs influence the class activation score the most \cite{simonyan2013deep}.
 More advanced techniques using deconvolution and guided backpropagation methods followed \cite{zeiler2014visualizing,springenberg2014striving} as well as techniques that introduced novel design alterations, such as global average pooling layers and class activation mapping (\textsc{cam}) to localize class-specific visual regions in the input images \cite{zhou2016learning}.
 Finally, more general approaches that could be applied to architectures without global average pooling \cite{selvaraju2017grad} appeared, with some of the most recent contributions proposing class activation mapping techniques that do not rely on gradients at all \cite{wang2020score}.
 Aside from this range of ``passive'' techniques, computer scientists have also developed CNN models that incorporate end-to-end trainable attention modules \cite{jetley2018learn,fukui2019attention} both as a means for improving interpretability and boosting performance.
-The full range of techniques now available for visualizing the information that is most relevant for classification and localization in ANNs offer an unprecedented and unique opportunity for comparing their results to biological analogues in estimates of biases in human visual localization, attention, encoding precision, and visual recognition over image regions.
+The full range of techniques now available for visualizing the information that is most relevant to ANNs offer an unprecedented and unique opportunity to compare their results to biological analogues such as estimates of human attention, discrimination accuracy, and visual recognition over image regions.